Windley Key Fossil Reef Geological State Park

-Windley Key Fossil Reef Geological State Park is a Florida State Park located at mile marker 85.5 near Islamorada.
+Windley Key Fossil Reef Geological State Park is a Florida State Park located at mile marker 85.5 on US 1 near Islamorada.
 It was a former quarry used by Henry Flagler in the early 1900s to help his building of the Overseas Railroad.
-Following the railroad's completion, it was a source for decorative stone pieces called Keystone.
-Now on display are exposed sections of fossilized coral, as well as some of the original quarry machinery.
-The Hurricane Monument at Mile Marker 82 in Islamorada is constructed of keystone from the quarry.
+Following the railroad's completion, it was a source of decorative stone pieces called Keystone.
+Now on display are exposed sections of fossilized coral and some of the original quarry machinery.
+The Hurricane Monument at Mile Marker 82 in Islamorada is constructed of Keystone from the quarry.

 Hours

 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).
-The visitor center is open Thursday through Monday, 8:00 am to 5:00 pm.
+The visitor center is open between Thursday and Monday from 8:00 am to 5:00 pm.